-Perhaps the most obvious potential defence is truth.
-For this to succeed, the defendant publisher (and the burden rests squarely on the defendant) must show that the allegation is substantially true.
+Perhaps the most obvious potential defence is Truth.
+For this to succeed, the defendant publisher (and the burden rests squarely on the defendant) must show that the allegation complained of is substantially true.
 So if you're making a complaint you should tell the publisher as clearly as you can what they got wrong.

-Another defence is honest opinion which is where the publication is not an allegation of fact, but a comment or value judgement.
-Obviously examples are things like restaurant or theatre reviews - basically, as long as you actually ate the meal or saw the play, you'll be able to express whatever opinion you like as long as it's honest.
+Another defence is "honest opinion" which is where the publication is not an allegation of fact, but a comment or value judgement.
+Obvious examples are things like restaurant or theatre reviews - basically, as long as you actually ate the meal or saw the play, you'll be able to express whatever opinion you like as long as it's honest.
 But it can get more complicated when dealing with more nuanced allegations - thus, is it an imputation of fact or opinion to accuse someone of being a "racist" or an "extremist"?
 (Predictably, the answer is that it all depends!)

-Perhaps the most elusive of the defences is public interest.
+Perhaps the most elusive of the defences is "public interest".
 This is designed to encourage responsible journalism on important matters by offering a defence even if the publisher can't prove that what it published was true.
-Section 4 of the Defamation Act 2013 holds that it is a defence to show that the statement was on a matter of public interest, and that the publisher (most obviously through the journalist/ editor) reasonably believed that publication was in the public interest.

-In deciding this, a court will look at all aspects of the case - the evolution of the article, how well-researched it was, whether the individual was contacted prior to publication, whether it sufficiently reflected any responses received etc. - and make appropriate allowance for "editorial judgment".
+Section 4 of the Defamation Act 2013 holds that it is a defence to show that the statement sued over was on a matter of public interest, and that the publisher (most obviously through the journalist/editor) reasonably believed that publication was in the public interest.
+In deciding this, a court will look at all aspects of the case - the evolution of the article, how wellresearched it was, whether the claimant was contacted prior to publication, whether the article sufficiently reflected any responses received etc. - and make appropriate allowance for "editorial judgement".
 Predictably, much depends on that word "reasonable".

-Section 4 is a fairly new defence (albeit drawing from years of case law), which at the moment makes it difficult to predict as a new body of case law builds up around it.
-We can expect more guidance in the months and years to come.
+Section 4 is a fairly new defence (albeit drawing from years of case law), which at the moment makes it rather unpredictable as a new body of case law builds up around it.
+We can expect more court guidance in the months and years to come.

 The UK has over the years been seen as a favourable jurisdiction for libel claimants, and indeed London has been, and to a considerable extent is still, known as the "libel capital of the world".
-In recent years, the UK media have frequently complained (and indeed campaigned) about what they describe as "libel tourism", namely the use of the English Courts by overseas claimants suing over publications with little or no readership in or connection to this jurisdiction.
+The UK media have frequently complained (and indeed campaigned) about what they describe as "libel tourism", namely the use of the English Courts by overseas claimants suing over publications with little or no readership in or connection to this jurisdiction.

 While the extent of that problem has been hugely exaggerated, the 2013 Act put in place certain safeguards to address it.

-But overseas claimants are still entitled as of right to sue in England over worldwide publication if the publisher is domiciled here (provided there has been sufficient publication in England as well), and indeed can sue in England over publication here even if the publisher is based elsewhere in the EU or other Lugano Convention countries (such as Switzerland, Denmark and Norway).
+But overseas claimants are still entitled as of right to sue in England over worldwide publication if the publisher is domiciled here, and indeed can sue in England over publication here even if the publisher is based elsewhere in the EU or other Lugano Convention countries (such as Switzerland, Denmark and Norway).

-There is a lesser-known route which is to claim under the separate tort of malicious falsehood: an alternative to libel, which can be used when a statement is not necessarily defamatory but nevertheless causes financial harm.
+There is a lesser-known route which is to claim under the separate tort of "malicious falsehood": an alternative to libel.
+This can be used when a statement is not necessarily defamatory but nevertheless causes financial harm.
 Unlike libel, here the burden is on the claimant to prove falsity and malice.
-If you pursue this, it is important to put the publisher on notice of the true facts to support an argument that they have behaved maliciously.
+So it may sound more dramatic but is generally harder to pursue.